henryhamon/sourcemaking/2_anti_patterns/1_software_development_antipatterns/7_boat_anchor.md

-#Boat Anchor

-##AntiPattern Problem
+# Âncora

+## Problema do Anti-Padrão

+A âncora é um pedaço de software ou hardware que não tem nenhum propósito útil ao projeto atual.
+Frequentemente, a âncora é uma aquisição onerosa, que torna a compra ainda mais irônica.

-A Boat Anchor is a piece of software or hardware that serves no useful purpose on the current project.
-Often, the Boat Anchor is a costly acquisition, which makes the purchase even more ironic.
+*A Boat Anchor is a piece of software or hardware that serves no useful purpose on the current project.
+Often, the Boat Anchor is a costly acquisition, which makes the purchase even more ironic.*

+As razões para aquisição da âncora geralmente são atraentes no momento.
+Por exemplo, a política ou uma ligação programática requer a compra e o uso de um pedaço particular de hardware ou software.
+Este é o pressuposto inicial (ou restrição) para o projeto de software.
+Outra razão é quando um gerente chave está convencido da utilidade desta aquisição.

-The reasons for acquiring a Boat Anchor are usually compelling at the time.
+*The reasons for acquiring a Boat Anchor are usually compelling at the time.
 For example, a policy or programmatic relationship may require the purchase and usage of a particular piece of hardware or software.
 This is a starting assumption (or constraint) of the software project.
-Another compelling reason is when a key manager is convinced of the utility of the acquisition.
+Another compelling reason is when a key manager is convinced of the utility of the acquisition.*

+Uma pratica de venda chamada "pessoa muito importante (_VIP_) marketing" tem como alvo tomadores de decisão senior que tem autoridade para compra. _VIP marketing_ geralmente tem como foco gerentes executivos de pequenas - a média - corporações.
+Um comitê para o produto é feito sem uma avaliação técnica apropriada.

-A sales practice called "very important person (VIP) marketing" targets the sales pitch at senior decision makers who have buying authority.
+*A sales practice called "very important person (VIP) marketing" targets the sales pitch at senior decision makers who have buying authority.
 VIP marketing often focuses on chief executive officers of small- to medium-size corporations.
-A commitment to the product is made without proper technical evaluation.
+A commitment to the product is made without proper technical evaluation.*

 ![](https://sourcemaking.com/files/sm/images/anchor.jpg)

+As consequências para gerentes e desenvolvedores de software resultam em um esforço significante para fazer o produto funcionar.

-The consequences for managers and software developers are that significant effort may have to be devoted to making the product work.
+*The consequences for managers and software developers are that significant effort may have to be devoted to making the product work.*

+Após um investimento significante de tempo e recursos, o pessoal técnico percebe que o produto é inútil no contexto atual, e abandonam para outra abordagem técnica.
+Eventualmente, a Âncora é deixada de lado e acumula poeira em algum canto (se for hardware).

-After a significant investment of time and resources, the technical staff realizes that the product is useless in the current context, and abandons it for another technical approach.
-Eventually, the Boat Anchor is set aside and gathers dust in some corner (if it's hardware).
+*After a significant investment of time and resources, the technical staff realizes that the product is useless in the current context, and abandons it for another technical approach.
+Eventually, the Boat Anchor is set aside and gathers dust in some corner (if it's hardware).*

 ##Refactored Solution